Human Resources Outsourcing and Its Effect on the U.S. Economy

 The most significant drawback is poor internal communication.
 The outsourcing company doesn't have a good sense of the company's culture.
 Employees can't just drop into the HR office if it's off campus.
 As a result, they may feel disenfranchised.

 Human resource departments facilitate organizational learning.
 They provide a continuing thread that supports corporate identity.
 When employees feel like they are an essential part of the whole, they are more likely to share knowledge.
 Organizations must adapt quickly to changes in today's technology-oriented business world.
-Outsourcing the human resources function could retard organizational learning.
+Outsourcing the human resources function could greatly hinder organizational learning.

 Employees may start to mistrust management.
 Other departments may wonder if they, too, will be outsourced.